 The record set of GSGS mapping (dating back to 1881) has been transferred from the Ministry of Defence Map Library to the British Library Map Library.
 This includes a very large amount of Second World War material.

 Many other libraries and archives hold maps dating from the Second World War period.
-Use the COPAC catalogue to find maps in the collections of some major UK research libraries.
+Use the Library Hub Discover to find maps in the collections of some major UK research libraries.

 9. Background information: Geographical Section, General Staff (GSGS)